SajawalHassan/sentence_generation_tensorflow/README.md

 This project focuses on completing incomplete sentences

 ## Models
-There are two models in this project:
+There is a single model in this project:
 * LSTM (Along with other dense layers)
-* Transformer (Not implemented currently)

 ## LSTM Model Architecture